JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 A unique identifier of the plugin.
 It should be a fully qualified name similar to Java packages and must not collide with the ID of existing plugins.
-The ID is a technical value used to identify the plugin in the IDE and JetBrains Marketplace.
+The ID is a technical value used to identify the plugin in the IDE and [JetBrains Marketplace](https://plugins.jetbrains.com).
+Please use characters, numbers, and `'.'`/`'-'`/`'_'` symbols only and keep it reasonably short.

-**The identifier value cannot be changed between the plugin versions.**
+**Make sure to pick a stable ID, as the value cannot be changed between the plugin versions.**

 {style="narrow"}
 Required